webdriverio/webdriverio/website/docs/TypeScript.md

 $ npm install typescript ts-node --save-dev
 ```

 WebdriverIO will automatically detect if these dependencies are installed and will compile your config and tests for you.
 Ensure to have a `tsconfig.json` in the same directory as you WDIO config.
-If you need to configure how ts-node runs please use the environment variables for [ts-node](https://www.npmjs.com/package/ts-node#options) or use wdio config's [autoCompileOpts section](ConfigurationFile.md).
+If you need to configure how ts-node runs please use the environment variables for [ts-node](https://www.npmjs.com/package/ts-node#options) or use wdio config's [autoCompileOpts section](configurationfile) .

 ## Configuration